WEV's History

 In 2020, the coronavirus pandemic prompted WEV, like many of the business it serves, to evolve…fast!

-Newly under the leadership of CEO Kathy Odell, the organization pivoted as shutdowns began to provide online training programs and short-term pro-bono business consulting.
+Following the retirement of founder, Marsha Bailey, WEV transitioned to the leadership of local well-known female entrepreneur, Kathy Odell.
+The organization pivoted as shutdowns began to provide online training programs and short-term pro-bono business consulting.
 Weekly “WEVWorks” webinars supported business owners, providing information about resources and helping them navigate the complexities of accessing emergency federal funding.
 WEV reactivated its Quick Response Loans and, in just four months, disbursed 67 loans totaling over $500,000.

 “With the onset of COVID-19 we saw 100% rescheduling or cancelling of business...
 I called WEV and they immediately provided information, resources and introduced me to a local financial coach who I was fortunate enough to meet with that very day.
 Because of WEV’s quick response, I was able to get financial advice and a loan that helped my efforts to keep my business open.”